ChadPunk/Ansible-Gitlab-List-of-changed-devices-for-pipeline/README.md

 # Ansible-Gitlab-List-of-changed-devices-for-pipeline
 This will take a merge request and loop through the changes via an API call to GitLab, finding which are network configurations based on our predefined folder, and pass those to a file to be called in a CI/CD pipeline.
 This can be beneficial if you do not want to call groups and want it to specifically call only changed devices based on a certain rule.
+If you have hundreds of devices this will save so much time not having to loop through each device to determine if the devices actually have a change.

 <h1>Be sure to:</h1><br>
 Replace <b>URL</b> with your url of your GitLab server.<br>